MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_17_DefenderForCloudAppsDiscoveryAndRestrictions.md

 1. You will be able to access this website.

+1. Close the tab for Dropbox.

+1. Return to the Defender for Cloud Apps screen, and select the three-dot to the right of Dropbox.

+1. Choose **Sanctioned** and then the **Next** button.

 #### Task 2 - Restrict Apps in Defender for Cloud Apps